-The Audit Committee reviewed and discussed with management and the Company's independent registered public accounting firm the Company's audited consolidated financial statements for the fiscal year ended December 31, 2022.
-The Audit Committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
-The Audit Committee received the written disclosures and the letter from the Company's independent registered public accounting firm required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and discussed with the independent registered public accounting firm its independence.
+The Audit Committee reviewed and discussed with management and the Company's independent registered public accounting firm the Company's audited consolidated financial statements for the fiscal year ended December 30, 2023.
+The Audit Committee also reviewed the written communications received from the Company's independent registered public accounting firm and discussed the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC, including the independent registered public accounting firm's communications with the Audit Committee concerning independence.

-Based upon the review and discussions referred to in the preceding paragraph, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for filing with the SEC.
+Based upon the review and discussions referred to in the preceding paragraph, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended December 30, 2023 for filing with the SEC.
 This report is submitted by the following members of the Audit Committee: Jessica L. Blume, Chairwoman, Jennifer A. Jenkins and Stephen M. Knopik.